ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: Introduction

-Since the model's performance may be degraded by both the training phase and pruning operation, we propose to evaluate a training-based pruning method from two aspects. \textbf{1) Resistance}.
-If the performance maintains high during training, we will say it has high resistance.
-This is because the training process aims to introduce some desired properties such as structured sparsity into the model for pruning.
-The emerging of such properties may degrade the model's performance (referred to as \textit{training-caused damage}) because the objective of optimization is changed and the parameters are deviated from the optima. \textbf{2) Prunability}.
-We prune the model into a smaller one after training, and the properties obtained in the training phase will reduce the \textit{pruning-caused damage}.
-If the trained model endures a high pruning ratio with low performance drop, we will say it has high prunability. \Eg, if we have made more channels very close to zero by the training phase, we will be able to prune more channels without destroying the model.
+Since both the training and pruning may degrade the performance, we evaluate a training-based pruning method from two aspects. \textbf{1) Resistance}.
+The training phase tends to decrease the accuracy (referred to as \textit{training-caused damage}) as it introduces some desired properties such as structured sparsity into the model, which may be harmful because the objective of optimization is changed and the parameters are deviated from the optima.
+We say a model has high resistance if the performance maintains high during training. \textbf{2) Prunability}.
+When we prune the model into a smaller one after training, the properties obtained (\eg, many channels being close to zero) will reduce the \textit{pruning-caused damage}.
+If the model endures a high pruning ratio with low performance drop, we say it has high prunability.

-Obviously, we desire a pruning method with both high resistance and high prunability.
-However, the traditional penalty-based paradigm naturally suffers from a resistance-prunability trade-off.
-Taking group Lasso as an example, if we use a strong penalty to achieve high structured sparsity, the training-caused damage will be great (Fig.~\ref{fig-comparison}).
-Contrarily, with a weak penalty to maintain the performance, we will achieve low sparsity, hence low prunability and great pruning-caused damage.
-A detailed analysis will be presented in Sect. \ref{sect-gr}.
+We desire both high resistance and prunability, but the traditional penalty-based paradigm naturally suffers from a resistance-prunability trade-off.
+For example, a strong group Lasso achieves high sparsity with great training-caused damage, while a weak penalty maintains the performance but results in low sparsity, hence great pruning-caused damage.
+Sect. \ref{sect-gr} presents detailed analysis.

-In this paper, we propose a novel method named ResRep, which comprises two key components, namely, Convolutional Re-parameterization and Gradient Resetting, to address the above problem.
-ResRep surpasses the recent competitors by a significant margin, and is the first to achieve real lossless pruning on ResNet-50 on ImageNet (76.15\% top-1 accuracy before and after pruning) with a high pruning ratio of 54.5\% (\ie, the resulting model has only 45.5\% of the original FLOPs), to the best of our knowledge.